DevlinaPal/BCG-DATA-SCIENCE---ADVANCED-ANALYTICS-PROGRAM/README.md

 **Objectives:**

-* <b>Sub-Task 1:</b> Build churn model(s) to try to predict the churn probability of any customer, taking into account all explanatory variables you have constructed in the feature engineering process.
+* <b>Sub-Task 1:</b> Build churn model(s) to try to predict the churn probability of any customer, taking into account all the explanatory variables you have constructed in the feature engineering process.

 * <b>Sub-Task 2:</b> Evaluate your model, using a holdout set, and with metrics of your choosing.
 Be sure to pick a metric that would make sense for this business case.